 Refine special characters and punctuation as well.
 My pound sign (or hashtag) was a bit too large and lanky for the style of the rest of my characters.
 As such, I redrew it with the Brush Tool so it's smaller and chubbier overall.

+In this section, we'll learn the first steps of moving from vector to font.
 Let's start with the final versions of all 89 of my characters for this font.
-At this point I've done the following:
+At this point, I've done the following:

 - Made sure each letter fits into the same space and uses the same gridlines for reference.

 - Refined every single character I want to be a part of the final typeface.

 - Organized all of my characters into easily accessible layers within the Layers panel.

 If you're going to export the content to another program, you'll need to save each and every glyph as its own SVG file.
 I've kept the default settings for saving SVG files and have simply made sure that there are 89 files organized by character name in a folder once I'm done.
 This is how you create a font in Illustrator.

 For each SVG file, I've also done the following to make sure my file sizes are as small as possible:

 - All of my brush paths have been Expanded into Objects.